manishkhanchandani/classesrfeb/manish/course/revision/week1/torts/readme.txt

   C. Statute of Limitations
   D. Immunities
     1. Husband / Wife
+      At common law, husband-wife immunity prevented one spouse from maintaining an action against the other.

+      Modernly, husband-wife immunity does not exist in most jurisdictions.

     2. Parent / Child
+      Traditionally parent-child immunity has been applied so that parent and minor child are immune from suits against each other in tort action.

+      However, suits involving interference with property interests have been freely allowed.

+      Many jurisdictions have abolished parent-child immunity.

     3. Charities
+      Charitable immunity traditionally prevented non-paying recipients from suing a charity.

+      However, paying recipients could sue the charity because, as to them, it was not a charity; it was business.

+      Modernly, the trend is to abolish the immunity and to hold non-profit organizations liable to the same extent as any other wrongdoing defendant.

     4. Government

+      Governmental immunity has been applied to prevent suits against a governmental entity unless that entity has consented to the suit.

+      A substantial number of jurisdictions have totally abolished the immunity of municipal governments, and in several states, the immunity of the state government has also been terminated.

 4. Strict Liability
+  Strict liability is liability without fault.

+  It is imposed against a defendant even though the defendent has done nothing intentionally wrong and has not acted unreasonably under the circumstances.

   A. Animals
+    Strict liability is typically imposed for the keeping of dangerous animals.

+    i.
+Watch for dangerous characteristic.
+    ii.
+Domestic animals with known dangerous propensity.

+    Dangerous animals? anything which is not domestic is dangerous:
+      Lions, monkey, zebra, alligator, reptiles,

+    Domestic animals are:
+      Cow, sheep, dog, cat, bull (domestic but dangerous)

   B. Abnormally Dangerous Activities
+    Strict liability is typically imposed for the carrying on of abnormally dangerous activities.

+    i.
+Non-delegation issue

+  C. Non-natural Additions to Land
+    Rylands v.
+Fletcher
+      Under the landmark English case of Rylands v.
+Fletcher, one who brings something onto his land which is non-natural and likely to cause injury if it escapes, is strictly liable for all damages resulting from an escape.

+  D. Defenses
+    Generally, there are none, as strict liability means liability without fault and is strictly enforced.

+    However, in some jurisdictions, the following may apply in certain situations.

+    i.
+Contributory Negligence
+        Contributory negligence is not a defense for strict liability torts unless the plaintiff has knowingly assumed an unreasonable risk.

+        Example:
+        Taunting a wild animal by poking it with a stick (but watch for attractive nuisance)

+    ii.
+Comparative Negligence
+	     Some jurisdictions allow comparative fault to diminish recovery where the plaintiff is partially at fault for the harm.

+    iii.
+Assumption of Risk
+	    A limited defense based upon consent may apply as a type of assumption of the risk.

+      Example:
+      Lion tamer can’t recover from circus for lion bite injury.

 5. Vicarious Liability
+  Under the theory of vicarious liability, a defendant who is not charged with personal fault or wrongdoing may be held liable for the tortfeasor’s act because of the defendant’s relationship to the tortfeasor.

+  A defendant who is held vicariously liable has the right to indemnification by the tortfeasor.

   A. Employment Relationship - Respondeat Superior

+    - Let the superior answer -
+    The doctrine of respondeat superior applies in employment situations to hold the employer vicariously liable for his employee’s torts which are committed within the scope of employment.

     1. Scope of empolyment
+	     A tort is committed within the scope of employment wihen the employee was acting with an intent to further his employer’s business interests, even if the employee acted indirectly or unwisely, and even if the employer forbade the employee from such an act.

     2. To / From Home
+      Typically, the trip from home to work, or from work to home, is not considered part of the scope of employment.

+      Exception: an employee who is "on the clock” during such trips.

     3. Frolic and Detour
+      a.
+A frolic is an employee’s significant deviation from the employer’s business for personal reasons.

+        A frolic is outside the scope of employment, so the employer will not be vicariously liable.

+      b. b.
+A detour is an employee’s minor deviation from the employer’s business for personal reasons.

+        A detour is within the scope of employment, so the employer will be vicariously liable.

   B. Independent Contractors
   C. Joint Enterprise
   D. Bailor / Bailee